theembeddedrustacean/esp-csi-cli-rs/README.md

 </div>

+> 📝 Using `defmt` binaries requires that you use a serial monitoring tool capable of interpreting `defmt` encoding such as `espflash`.
+If you do not, typically you would observe weird characters appear on the monitoring output.

 2.  **Flash:** Connect to your ESP device over USB and use `espflash` to flash the downloaded binary to your ESP by running the following command:
     ```bash
     espflash flash [path to downloaded .elf binary]